iluvjava/Maths/Notebook 2.0 obsidian/AMATH 584 Numerical Linear Algebra/Matrix Theory/Complex Inner Product.md

 **Proof**: Skipped

-**Only Binlinear on the First Parameter**
+**Only Bi-Linear on the First Parameter**

 > let $\alpha \in \mathbb{C}, x, y\in \mathbb{C}^n$.
 Then it would mean that only the first parameter is linear: $\langle \alpha x, y\rangle = \alpha\langle x, y \rangle$.

-This is neccessary, suppose other wise that both parameters are Bi-linear, then consider:
+This is necessary, suppose other wise that both parameters are Bi-linear, then consider:

 $$
 \begin{aligned}